PeakPy/ErrorWeb-Studio/docs/WSRV_IMAGE_OPTIMIZATION.md

 # WSRV Image Optimization System

-This document explains how to use and configure the WSRV image optimization system in FlexForge.
+This document explains how to use and configure the WSRV image optimization system in ErrorWebStudio.

 ## Overview